gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 The plugin allows for selecting multiple options.
 These options will only take effect after synchronizing the site to an Apache server.

 ### File Name
-- `htaccess.txt` creates a plain text file on the server, which will remain inactive until manually renamed to `.htaccess`.
+- `htaccess.txt`  creates a plain text file on the server, which will remain inactive until manually renamed to .htaccess.
 This is a safe option that allows you to review the file before making it operational.
 - `.htaccess`  directly creates the file, overwriting any previous versions.

 ### Rewrite URL
 Enable HTTPS/HTTP redirection and enforce the use of the www or non-www prefix.
 Various rewrite combinations are available for flexibility.